Anglo Engineering Concepts – Back to Systems Thinking

 - Industry adopts the designs either by collaborative development or simply by the purchase of the designs by a company of the stature the Authority is prepared to contract, thereafter developing the designs under its own R&D budget.
 The resulting vehicles would be COTS for future competitive procurements; should the Authority choose to buy them, the IP would remain firmly within the company’s ownership.

 Each of these options has advantages and disadvantages but it is probably fair to say the preferred MoD method of standard Competitive Procurement adds significant bid and compliance costs, takes the longest and puts the greatest distance between User and Designer, often allowing User input into the design only at formal infrequent reviews and measuring every User suggested improvement against the contracted Requirement.
 It also almost guarantees no commonality either to in-service materiel or to other projects in the procurement cycle.

 It is hoped that reforms at DE&S may provide some future flexibility that reduces bid costs and allows a more integrated and collaborative approach.

 Shorter concept to ‘out of service’ cycles would also have significant competitive and industrial advantages

 The AEC concept vehicles described above have all been designed using current technology and were deliberately designed to be as affordable as the technology allows.
 The Army could benefit from an increase of inventory – more tools in the toolbox – so designing the most affordable solution is in the MoD’s interest.
-As such they would be ideal candidates for a streamlined low-cost procurement, where the simple adequacy of the vehicles would be matched by a simple and adequate acquisition processes based on free open communication and common teamwork.
+As such they would be ideal candidates for streamlined low-cost procurement, where the simple adequacy of the vehicles would be matched by a simple and adequate acquisition process based on free open communication and common teamwork.

 It could be revolutionary.